-Explores the role of media in promoting health, education, public safety, and other issues.
+This course explores the role of media in promoting health, education, public safety, and other issues.
 A case study approach will involve students in research and planning media campaigns in these fields.

-DPST 321 DIGITAL STORYTELLING (0-3-3)
+DPST 322 | WRITING COMEDY (0-3-3) Prerequisite: COMM 241 | F